Searching for a cometary belt around Trappist-1 with ALMA: ALMA observations

 We also look for any CO 3-2 line emission, which also led to a non-detection.
 The achieved rms per 0.42~km~s$^{-1}$ channel is 0.5~mJy~beam$^{-1}$.
 Therefore we can set a $3\sigma$ upper limit of 6~mJy~km~s$^{-1}$ for any unresolved CO 3-2 emission interior to 4~au and with a maximum Doppler shift of 10~km~s$^{-1}$ (i.e. beyond 1~au if in Keplerian rotation).
 Using the non-LTE tool by \cite{Matra2018} we translate this upper limit to a CO gas mass of $\sim2\times10^{-8}$~\Me.

 Because low mass stars can have strong and highly variable emission at mm to cm wavelengths due to flaring activity, we also search for unresolved variable emission at the stellar position by imaging the data in time intervals of 12s.
 In Figure \ref{fig:flares} we show the measured flux at the stellar position.
-We do not find any significant variable free-free emission above the noise level (rms of 0.23~mJy over 12s window) that could arise from flares \citep[as in Proxima~Cen,][]{MacGregor2018prox}.
+We do not find any significant variable emission above the noise level (rms of 0.23~mJy over 12s window) that could arise from flares \citep[as in Proxima~Cen,][]{MacGregor2018prox}.
 We only find three single $3\sigma$ peaks over 1400 data points which is roughly consistent with the expected number of false positives for a normal distribution.
-The non-detection of variable emission from Trappist-1 is consistent with results reported by \cite{Hughes2019} which did not detect any emission at 3~mm with ALMA nor at 7~mm with the VLA for Trappist-1.
+The non-detection of variable emission from TRAPPIST-1 is consistent with results reported by \cite{Hughes2019} which did not detect any emission at 3~mm with ALMA nor at 7~mm with the VLA for TRAPPIST-1.
+Note that the limits presented here at 0.88~mm are still consistent with flaring levels similar to Proxima~Cen when taking into account the integration length and larger distance to TRAPPIST-1.